Home page of

-This is a publically available software package for postprocessing a set of Bloch functions to obtain a maximally localized set of Wannier functions.
+Package for postprocessing a set of Bloch functions to obtain a maximally localized set of Wannier functions.

-This is a publically available software package for setting up and solving model tight-binding Hamiltonians, with a rich feature set for computing properties related to Berry phases and curvatures, written in Python for accessibility and flexibility.
+Package for setting up and solving model tight-binding Hamiltonians, with a rich feature set for computing properties related to Berry phases and curvatures, written in Python for accessibility and flexibility.

 The sample PythTB programs associated with my book (see above) will